unavi-xyz/wired-protocol/spatial/README.md

 The Wired uses [WebAssembly](https://webassembly.org/) (WASM) as a cross-platform compilation target and sandboxed execution environment for user scripting.
 Scripts use the [component model](https://github.com/WebAssembly/component-model) to interact with a set of [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md) interfaces defined by The Wired.
-Host environments can then implement these interfaces, allowing scripts to interact with the larger world in a controlled manner.
+Host environments can then implement these interfaces, allowing scripts to interact with the scene in a controlled manner.

 ## Input